Songs and Stories from Masters of Arabic Music

 We gathered the material for this show in lessons and interviews with each master musician.
 The narration is based on their own words, and we learned the music under their guidance.
 The show premiered in December 2017 at Evanston Public Library and Skokie Public Library.

-Where Rivers Meet features and brings together three of Chicago’s great musicians from the Middle East:
+Where Rivers Meet features and brings together four of Chicago’s great musicians from the Middle East:

 - Amro Hosny Helmy, oud player, singer, and composer from Cairo, Egypt